FAQs

 How long does recovery from a rotator cuff tear take?

 Recovery varies with tear size, irritability, age, activity demands, and whether surgery is needed.
-Some people improve within a few weeks of guided rehabilitation.
+Some people improve within weeks of guided rehabilitation.
 Others need several months.
-Post-operative rehab usually takes much longer and may continue for 6 to 12 months.
+Post-operative rehab often takes longer and may continue for 6 to 12 months.

 What to do next